bondpapi/Intertools/README.md

 This project solves the problem of maximizing the sum of squares of integers chosen from multiple lists, modulo a given value M.
 The objective is to pick one element from each list such that the sum of their squares is maximized, and the result is calculated modulo M.

-## Table of Contents

-Overview
-How It Works
-Features
-Getting Started
-Prerequisites
-Installation
-Usage
-Input Format
-Output Format
-Example
-Explanation
-Contributing
-License

 ## Overview

 Given K lists of integers, the task is to compute the maximum possible value of the expression:

 ​
-  is an element chosen from the i-th list, and M is a given modulo value.
+  *is an element chosen from the i-th list, and M is a given modulo value.*
-  The program finds the best possible selection of elements to maximize the result.
+  *The program finds the best possible selection of elements to maximize the result.*

 ## How it Works